Tamil literature: Medieval literature

-The medieval period was the period of the Imperial Cholas when the entire south India was under a single administration.
+The medieval period was the period of the Chola Empire when the entire south India was under a single administration.
 The period between the 11th and the 13th centuries, during which the Chola power was at its peak, there were relatively few foreign incursions and the life for the Tamil people was one of peace and prosperity.
 It also provided the opportunity for the people to interact with cultures beyond their own, as the Cholas ruled over most of the South India, Sri Lanka and traded with the kingdoms in southeast Asia.
-The Cholas built numerous temples, mainly for their favourite god Siva, and these were celebrated in numerous hymns.
+The Cholas built numerous temples, mainly for their favourite god Shiva, and these were celebrated in numerous hymns.
 The Prabhanda became the dominant form of poetry.
-The religious canons of Saiva and Vaishnava sects were beginning to be systematically collected and categorised.
+The religious canons of Shaiva and Vaishnava sects were beginning to be systematically collected and categorised.
 Nambi Andar Nambi, who was a contemporary of Rajaraja Chola I, collected and arranged the books on Saivism into eleven books called Tirumurais.
 The hagiology of Saivism was standardised in Periyapuranam (also known as Tiruttondar Puranam) by Sekkilar, who lived during the reign of Kulothunga Chola II (1133–1150 CE).
 Religious books on the Vaishnava sect were mostly composed in Sanskrit during this period.
 The great Vaishnava leader Ramanuja lived during the reigns of Athirajendra Chola and Kulothunga Chola I, and had to face religious persecution from the Cholas who belonged to the Saiva sect.
 One of the best known Tamil works of this period is the Ramavatharam by Kamban who flourished during the reign of Kulottunga III.
 Ramavatharam is the greatest epic in Tamil Literature, and although the author states that he followed Valmiki, his work is not a mere translation or even an adaptation of the Sanskrit epic.
 Kamban imports into his narration the colour and landscape of his own time.
 A contemporary of Kamban was the famous poet Auvaiyar who found great happiness in writing for young children.
 Her works, Athichoodi and Konraiventhan are even now generally read and taught in schools in Tamil Nadu.
 Her two other works, Mooturai and Nalvali were written for slightly older children.
 All the four works are didactic in character.
 They explain the basic wisdom that should govern mundane life.